GitSnaq/landing-page/README.md

 # landing-page

-This is the landing-page project from the Odin Project and the goal will be to design a website somewhat similar to the design shown in the ''design-goals" folder using flexbox layout and also use the fonts and colors presented in the folder as well.
+This is the new README.md for the new branch where i will strive to do the same as the original main but simply better.
+Last project was poorly done for a multitude of reasons and i will try to not commit those same mistakes.
+It will be kept up though as a ref for improvement.